Vayud1284/youtube-etl-pipeline/README.md

 5. Check Results:

-   -> Processed data should appear in your output S3 bucket, in Parquet format, partitioned by region and category_id.
+   -> Processed data should appear in output S3 bucket, in Parquet format, partitioned by region and category_id.

 📝 Notes